On nilpotent extensions of $\infty$-categories and the cyclotomic trace: Nilpotent extensions of additive -categories

 This proves (1), while (2) follows from the commutativity of

 \end{proof}

 \begin{rem} In \cite[Definition 1.3]{dotto}, Dotto defined the notion of square zero extension of $\mrm{Ab}$-enriched categories.
-Since $h(\sA)$ is, in particular, $\mrm{Ab}$-enriched our construction is an $\infty$-categorical generalization of his notion, at least when the category is additive.
-One advantage of our formulation is that the composition law is not \emph{a priori} prescribed, but is a computation stemming from the presentation as a lax pullback.
-We can also view our definition as an $\infty$-categorical/spectral version of Tabuada's definition for dg categories \cite[Section 4]{tabuada-aq}. \end{rem}
+We view our construction as an $\infty$-categorical analog of his construction.
+In contrast to his approach, our formulation does not begin by prescribing a composition law (which would be difficult to do in our setting).
+Rather, the composition law is a computation stemming from the presentation as a lax pullback.
+We can also view our definition as an $\infty$-categorical/spectral version of Tabuada's definition for dg categories \cite[Section 4]{tabuada-aq}.

-\begin{exam} Let $R$ be a ring and $M$ be an $R$-bimodule.
-We can build the ring $R \oplus M$ with multiplication defined by the formula